soleo/xinjiangshao/about/index.md

 Hey,

 This is Xinjiang.
 I&#39;m a **full stack developer** for EXACT Sport in downtown Chicago and was an **independent freelancer**.
-Years of coding experiences both as a member in teams and a solo developer made me think more about **building** **products**in the eyes of final users rather than just building according to a pack of documentations from someone.
+Years of coding experiences both as a member in teams and a solo developer made me think more about **building** **products** in the eyes of final users rather than just building according to a pack of documentations from someone.
 I&#39;ve been working in this industry for about 4 years and still **passionate** about all kinds of new stuff.
 Constantly pushing myself out of my **comfort zone** is best quality I have as a human being.
-I&#39;m a stronger supporter for **Open Source** is doing more good than damage.&nbsp;
+I&#39;m a stronge supporter for **Open Source** is doing more good than damage.&nbsp;

 While I&#39;m not coding, I like **reading** as often as possible, **writing** occasionally, **drawing** randomly, **cooking** creatively, **running** regularly.